 ⇠ Karyes 25km (5 hours)

-5. The Monastery Gregoriou
+5. The Monastery Grigoriou

 ⇠ Karyes 20km (4 hours)

-The Monastery Gregoriou is an imposing building rising above the rocks of the southwestern side of Athos in a wonderful area between Simonos Petra and the Monastery Dionysiou.
-It was founded in the 14th century and is dedicated to Agios Nikolaos, a holy day celebrated on the 6th /19th of December.
+The Monastery Grigoriou is an imposing building standing out above the rocks of the southwestern side of Athos between Simonos Petra and the Monastery Dionysiou.
+It was founded in the 14th century while is dedicated to Agios Nikolaos is celebrated on the 6th /19th of December.
 The Holy Monastery was founded in the 14th century by the ascetic monk Gregorius Sinaitis.
 The present “Katholicon”, the main church was built in 1768, under the Athonite architecture.
 The Monastery possesses 279 manuscripts, other documents and approximately 4,000 printed books.

-6. The Monastery Helandariou
+6. The Monastery Chilandar

 ⇠ Karyes 30km (6 hours)

-The Monastery Helandriou is in the northern part of Mount Athos.
-Surrounded by tall trees, it is rated as a fortress far away from the sea.
+The Monastery Chilandari is on the northern part of Mount Athos, surrounded by lush trees, known as fortress far away from the sea.
 Initially, in 1198, the emperor Alexios III, offered the monastery to a Serbian governor called Stephanos Nemania and his son, Ratsko, who proved to be a powerful man carrying out important responsibilities with great success.
 The monastery is dedicated to the day of the Presentation of the Virgin Mary, celebrated on November 21st / December 4th.

 7. The Monastery Iviron